-But despite countless small – though very important! – improvements that he and others have accomplished, John points out that our healthcare system in fundamentally broken.
-Minnesotans, like all Americans, pay twice as much per person for healthcare than other countries, yet our outcomes are worse than those countries.
+But despite countless small – though very important! – improvements that he and others have accomplished, John points out that our healthcare system is fundamentally broken.
+Minnesotans, like all Americans, pay twice as much per person for healthcare than other countries, yet our outcomes are worse.

 Why Does Senator Marty Focus on the proposed Minnesota Health Plan?

 The Minnesota Health Plan (MHP) is not just another bill.
-John pushes it because, it fixes our dysfunctional healthcare system.
+John champions the MHP because it fixes our dysfunctional healthcare system.
 Yes, Minnesota has some of the best doctors, nurses, and other medical providers, some of the best clinics, and some of the best medical technology and research in the world.
 But we squander those incredible assets on a dysfunctional system for accessing care.
-Despite the excellent care we have available, the World Health Organization ranks the U.S. 37th in health outcomes, just ahead of Slovenia and Cuba.
-We spend twice as much yet leave many without access to care.
+Despite the excellent care we have available, our life expectancy, infant mortality and other measures show we do far worse than competing nations.
 Unlike the MHP:

-• No other proposal prevents insurance companies and government from denying care.
+- No other proposal prevents insurance companies, employers, or government from denying care.

 Health Care for All